LGBTQ & Gay-Friendly Rehabs: Statistics, Risk Factors & Treatment

-Rates of substance abuse and addiction are higher among people on the LGBTQ spectrum than in other sectors of society.
+Rates of substance abuse and addiction are higher among people in the LGBTQ community than in other sectors of society.
 Thankfully, there are a number of facilities that offer services that are customized to meet the very special challenges people in this demographic face as they attempt to get sober.
-The best ones offer assistance with issues of abuse, trauma, stigmatization, violence, and harassment.
+The best facilities offer assistance with issues of abuse, trauma, stigmatization, violence, and harassment.
 They also connect people with peers who can understand them intimately.

-The issues that stem from this can be compounded by the fact that members of the LGBTQ community have historically had challenges in getting the healthcare they need without judgment or bias, including in the area of substance abuse and addiction treatment.
-However, over the course of the last few decades, there has been a shift in perceptions and attitudes toward people who identify as LGBTQ, which have made it easier to get the health treatment they need.
+The issues that stem from this can be compounded by the fact that members of the LGBTQ community have historically faced challenges in getting the healthcare they need without judgment or bias, including in the area of substance abuse and addiction treatment.
+However, over the course of the last few decades, there has been a shift in perceptions and attitudes toward people who identify as LGBTQ, which have made it easier to get the health treatment they need and deserve.

-Because of this, the landscape of LGBTQ-friendly addiction treatment centers has changed throughout the US, with more facilities offering programs specifically to help gay, lesbian, and transgendered individuals recover from addiction and manage the specific issues that can lead to this higher prevalence of addiction.
-Still, some of these programs don’t necessarily escape bias – especially in the case of transgendered individuals – and sometimes it’s hard for those who identify as LGBTQ to find treatment that truly meets their needs without prejudice.
+Because of this, the landscape of LGBTQ-friendly addiction treatment centers has changed throughout the US, with more facilities offering programs specifically to help gay, lesbian, and transgendered individuals recover from addiction and manage the specific issues that contribute to this higher prevalence of addiction.
+Still, some of these programs don’t necessarily escape bias – especially in the case of transgendered individuals – and sometimes it’s hard for those who identify as LGBTQ to find treatment that truly meets their needs without being confronted with negative prejudice.

 By knowing what to look for, LGBTQ individuals can find the right treatment center to get them on the path to recovery.

 Discrimination and Addiction in the LGBTQ Community